finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 <a id="putsqltowriterdesign"></a>
 # **PutSqlToWriterDesign**
-> string PutSqlToWriterDesign (string body, bool? mergeAdditionalMappingFields = null)
+> WriterDesign PutSqlToWriterDesign (string body, bool? mergeAdditionalMappingFields = null)

 [EXPERIMENTAL] PutSqlToWriterDesign: Generates a SQL-writer-design object from SQL string, if possible.